jeaye/blog.jeaye.com/_drafts/2017-07-20-nixos-revisited.md

       # Delete everything from this profile that isn't currently needed
       nix-env --delete-generations old

-      # Delete generations older than a wee
+      # Delete generations older than a week
       nix-collect-garbage
       nix-collect-garbage --delete-older-than 7d